rust-lang/cargo/src/doc/src/reference/registries.md

 my-registry = { index = "https://my-intranet:8080/git/index" }
 ```

-The `index` key should be a URL to a git repository with the registry's index.
+The `index` key should be a URL to a git repository with the registry's index or a
+Cargo sparse registry URL with the `sparse+` prefix.

 A crate can then depend on a crate from another registry by specifying the
 `registry` key and a value of the registry's name in that dependency's entry
 in `Cargo.toml`: